-The FSO submits the security clearance package via DISS to the Vetting Risk Operations Center (VROC), an element of the Defense Security Service.
-Note: VROC does not accept Tier 5 Investigations formerly known as Single Scope Background Investigations (SSBI) submitted as Secret clearance requirements for Automation Data Processing (ADP)/Information Technology (IT) positions, or (NACI) for Homeland Security Presidential Directive – 12 (HSPD-12) positions.
+The FSO submits the security clearance package via DISS to the Vetting Risk Operations (VRO), an element of the Defense Security Service.
+Note: VRO does not accept Tier 5 Investigations formerly known as Single Scope Background Investigations (SSBI) submitted as Secret clearance requirements for Automation Data Processing (ADP)/Information Technology (IT) positions, or (NACI) for Homeland Security Presidential Directive – 12 (HSPD-12) positions.
 Requests for investigations that don’t need access to classified information must be submitted in accordance with procedures available from the Government Contracting Activity (GCA).

 Additional clearance request submission instructions:

 In a memorandum dated July 29, 2010, the Under Secretary of Defense for Intelligence issued a requirement for Department of Defense (DoD) components to transition to electronic capture and submission of fingerprint images in support of all background investigations by December 31, 2013 (e-Fingerprint memo).
 This requirement extends to contractors cleared under the National Industrial Security Program.
 Consequently, DCSA no longer provides FD-258 cards and Industry must either submit fingerprints electronically through DMDC’s Secure Web Fingerprint Transmission (SWFT) or use one of several other alternatives found here.

 The FSO can confirm the fingerprints have been processed by checking SII in JPAS which indicates a “SAC” closed.
 Fingerprint results are valid for 120 days